JustenQ/Ultimate-3s-Up/README.md

 5. Play to the target.
 If the best posted score is mediocre, play balanced and avoid a blowup.
 If the best posted score is very low, get stingier early and chase a lower ceiling.
 A score above 150 isn't great, a score around 115 - 130 is decent, and a score below 100 is very good.

 6. Betting rules of thumb: raise mainly when your opener is genuinely strong, especially if a giant die rolled very low.
-Late position is stronger for betting because you already know the scores to beat. samll raises usually build the pot; large raises create real fold pressure.
+Late position is stronger for betting because you already know the scores to beat. small raises usually build the pot; large raises create real fold pressure.